RyanBacastow/toboggan/README.md

-# SLED
+# Toboggan
-Sled is a simple command line tool using terraform, python, and several libraries to simplify the data migration process to snowflake by helping to automate:
+Toboggan is a simple command line tool using terraform, python, and several libraries to simplify the data migration process to snowflake by helping to automate:

 - User and Role Creation
 - Database and Compute Warehouse Creation